cloudogu/dogu-development-docs/docs/core/compendium_en.md

 For Type "http" the service needs to return a status code between >= 200 and < 300 to be healthy.
 Port and Path are used to reach the service.

 For Type "state" the /state/<dogu> key in the Cloudogu EcoSystem registry gets checked.
 This key is written by the installation process.
-A 'ready' value in the CES-registry means that the dogu is healthy.
+A 'ready' value in etcd means that the dogu is healthy.

 ### State